 This was originally a warts-and-all collection of my ancient recordings (around 1980-85) and of course those are still here.
 Actually, not quite so warty as when originally posted, and now in living stereo.
 Don’t expect too much, though.
 None of them are direct from master tape (though some are from a CD transcription of the master tape).
 And both my voice and repertoire have changed beyond all recognition since then, which may or may not be a good thing. 🙂

 They’re MP3s, and usually play quite happily in Windows Media Player: I haven’t got round to making them iTunes-friendly or whatever, yet.
 All songs are copyright and all rights are reserved: in other words, in the unlikely event of your wanting to use the recordings or songs for any commercial purpose, you have some negotiating to do (see below)…

 More recently I’ve been adding some newer (portastudio-type) recordings and in some cases just lyrics, as I go along.

-Right now, your choices are:
+Right now, your choices include:

 - Recordings from the Diverse Brew album, which unfortunately was never released.
 Two tracks of mine, plus one co-written with Don MacLeod.

 - Instrumentals: Music without Words (not necessarily my compositions, of course\)